Mobility Technology: A Diary of Global Deployment

-Customized mobility experiences are all about technology.
+Smart mobility experiences are all about technology.
 If once we used paper maps to navigate unfamiliar places, now we use apps to find the best routes, cheapest rides, closest taxi, or cheapest on-demand rental cars.
-Not only has the ‘what’ of transportation evolved, but so has the ‘how’, with shared transportation models and new technologies making transportation more accessible and user-friendly.
+Not only has the ‘what’ of transportation evolved, but so has the ‘how,’ with shared transportation models and new technologies making transportation more accessible and user-friendly.

 The transport industry doesn’t stand on its own.
 It comes in contact with numerous fields, such as the energy industry, media, health care, insurance, tourism, and the entire eCommerce sector.
-Any industry that come into contact with the transport industry will be impacted by the economic growth and could potentially see an increase in revenue.
+Any sector that comes into contact with the transport industry will be impacted by economic growth and could potentially see an increase in revenue.

 How Can Mobility Technology Improve Cities?